dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 > [!IMPORTANT]
 > The `x:DataType` attribute can be re-defined at any point in a view hierarchy.

-The <xref:Microsoft.Maui.Controls.BoxView>, `Label` elements, and `Slider` views inherit the binding context from the <xref:Microsoft.Maui.Controls.ContentPage>.
+The <xref:Microsoft.Maui.Controls.BoxView>, `Label` elements, and <xref:Microsoft.Maui.Controls.Slider> views inherit the binding context from the <xref:Microsoft.Maui.Controls.ContentPage>.
 These views are all binding targets that reference source properties in the viewmodel.
 For the `BoxView.Color` property, and the `Label.Text` property, the data bindings are `OneWay` – the properties in the view are set from the properties in the viewmodel.
 However, the `Slider.Value` property uses a `TwoWay` binding.
-This allows each `Slider` to be set from the viewmodel, and also for the viewmodel to be set from each `Slider`.
+This allows each <xref:Microsoft.Maui.Controls.Slider> to be set from the viewmodel, and also for the viewmodel to be set from each <xref:Microsoft.Maui.Controls.Slider>.

-When the example is first run, the <xref:Microsoft.Maui.Controls.BoxView>, `Label` elements, and `Slider` elements are all set from the viewmodel based on the initial `Color` property set when the viewmodel was instantiated.
+When the example is first run, the <xref:Microsoft.Maui.Controls.BoxView>, `Label` elements, and <xref:Microsoft.Maui.Controls.Slider> elements are all set from the viewmodel based on the initial `Color` property set when the viewmodel was instantiated.
 As the sliders are manipulated, the <xref:Microsoft.Maui.Controls.BoxView> and `Label` elements are updated accordingly:

 :::image type="content" source="media/compiled-bindings/compiledcolorselector.png" alt-text="Compiled color selector.":::